lucas-matt/blog/source/_posts/testing-nightmares.md

 Traditional testing strategy is very much focussed on 'the product'.
 You design it, develop it, run a whole bunch of tests (hopefully automated) before burning it on a disc and kicking it out the door.

 Can't we take the same approach with a microservice deployment?
-Well maybe have certainly tried and inevitably struggled to make it succeed.
+Well many have certainly tried and inevitably struggled to make it succeed.
 The inherent complexity in a more advanced distributed system makes catering for every eventuality an enormous task that quickly becomes insurmountable.

 By throwing in the towel and stepping back it becomes clearer that testing is really a probability game.
 We want to get a near to 100% coverage as we can without spending all our resource on getting there.